 * BEST BROOKLYN PROJECT

-Eligibility: All films shot in Brooklyn or made by a Brooklyn director
+Eligibility: Films must be shot in Brooklyn or made by a Brooklyn director

-Jury: This award is assigned by the Festival Board of Directors.
+Jury: This award is assigned by the Festival Board of Directors to the Best Brooklyn Project's Director

 * BEST NEW DIRECTOR